saadnzee/MIPS-Array-Manipulations/README.md

 # projectMIPS
 Making use of MIPS assembly.
-Initialize array with user entered values.
+Initializing array with user entered values.
-Print all values/locations of an array.
+Printing all values/locations of an array.
 Computing the average of the array.
 Returns the max number saved in the array.
 Prints an appropriate message.